V10 - Projector AIPTEK - Free user manual and instructions

 - After one MP3 file is selected, press OK to play it back. (play once only)

-- Use the Left/Right button to playback last or next mp3 file.
+- Use the Left/Right button to play the previous or next MP3 file.

-- When MP3 is playing, use the Up/Down button to adjust the volume up and down.
+- While MP3 is playing, use the Up/Down button to adjust the volume up and down.

-- Press OK can pause music, and press OK again can resume playing.
+- Press OK to pause music, and press OK again to resume playing.

-- Using headphone to listen to music. (also suitable for playing video)
+- Use headphones to listen to music (also suitable for playing video).

-1) Connect headphone to AV jack of projector.
+1) Connect headphones to the AV jack of the projector.

 2) Press OK to select "Audio Out".

-The default setting is to play selected video, still picture or music once.
-If users want to repeat the video, still picture or music (s), please do the following:
+The default setting is to play the selected video, still picture, or music once.
+If you want to repeat the video, still picture, or music, please do the following:

-- During the playing back of video, photo, or music, press Menu button for 2 seconds to show the function bar on the screen bottom.
+- During playback of video, photo, or music, press the Menu button for 2 seconds to show the function bar at the bottom of the screen.

 - Use the Up/Down button to select 📄, 📋, or